Root Canal Treatment in Houston

 - Root canals repair damage that’s too severe for tooth fillings.
 Root canals are necessary if dental decay or infection spreads into the pulp chamber.
 Teeth filling is necessary if the dental decay is only present on the surface, i.e., enamel.

-- During the root canal treatment, the dentist has to remove the dead nerves, pulp, and debris from within the tooth.
-During the tooth filling, the dentist only has to remove some of the surrounding enamel.
+- During the root canal treatment Houston, the dentist has to remove the dead nerves, pulp, and debris from within the tooth.
+During the tooth filling, the root canal specialist Houston tx only has to remove some of the surrounding enamel.

 - Root canals are always done to clear away bacteria and protect the teeth.
 Tooth filing may also be done for cosmetic purposes to seal cracks.